AlbertArakelyan/AlbertArakelyan/README.md

 ---
 ### 👨‍💻 About me:
-I am a Frontend Developer from Armenia 🇦🇲

 - :telescope: I’m working as a Frontend Developer, contributing web and sometimes mobile.
 - :seedling: I am also coaching junior developers who are just starting in their careers.
 As the leader of the Frontend Development team.